InterContinental Bangkok is a five-star luxury hotel in the heart of the city – a perfect choice for first-time Bangkok visitors.

 The bathroom products were from Agraria San Francisco.

-During my stay, I had a few problems with the housekeeping.
+During my stay, I had a few minor problems with the housekeeping.
 They were cleaning the room very late, one day I had to call them around 4 pm when the room was still intact.

 90 second video – InterContinental Bangkok Corner Suite tour: